SkyAudit/blog/content/statement/Project Focus Update.md

 - improvements in marketing effort and Skycoin structure/organization (how many people are active in the bountry program)

-As we have improved the coin and marketing the Skycoin volume has deceased because people have been less willing to sell.
+As we have improved the coin and marketing *the Skycoin volume has decreased* because people have been less willing to sell.
 When we release major news, the Skycoin price does not increase, but the volume decreases because there are fewer people selling at the market clearing price.
 When we have done coin drops